 A Daily Schedule as an HVAC Technician

-As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Certain jobs might take longer than others, so the number of calls each day can fluctuate.
+As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
+Certain jobs may need more time and resources than others, so the number of calls you can go on may vary.

-Is a Career in HVAC Profitable?
+Do HVAC Careers Offer Good Salaries??
 Average Salary for HVAC Technicians and Other HVAC Careers

-In addition to owning your own business, there are several other career opportunities.
+Aside from launching your own business, there are several other career opportunities.
 These include:

 - HVAC manager, $72,515 average salary